 Dresses and blouses with buttons tend to work well for nursing moms and make feeding on the go discreet and convenient.
 Also, consider carrying a nursing cover with you at all times, just in case you are unable to find a private place to nurse and find yourself at the mercy of a demanding and hungry baby.

-Although the Costa Rican government takes mosquito-borne illnesses very seriously and is continuously working to eradicate the risk of exposure, there are still some mosquito-borne threats to remain mindful of.
+Although the Costa Rica government takes mosquito-borne illnesses very seriously and is continuously working to eradicate the risk of exposure, there are still some mosquito-borne threats to remain mindful of.

 The three main concerns in Costa Rica are:

 Keeping your baby’s skin wholly covered, not venturing too deep into the rainforest and not conjugating near pools of standing water are the best ways to minimize the risk of contracting a mosquito-borne illness.

 Protect Your Baby From The Sun

 Packing sunscreen for your Costa Rica adventure might seem like a no-brainer, but many parents are surprised to learn that sunscreen is not recommended for babies under six months by the Food and Drug Administration.

 This is because babies tend to have more sensitive skin as well as a lower body-weight to surface-area ratio compared to adults and older children, which increases the chance of irritation and other side effects.

 Because keeping your baby out of the sun might not always be an option in Costa Rica’s tropical climate, be sure to bring a hat and breathable, cotton clothing to keep your baby protected from the sun’s harmful rays.